ARTIST STATEMENT

 What can I create that feels honest and healing?

-That one moment shifted everything.
+That one moment changed everything.

-Since then, art has become a lifeline.
+Art became a lifeline.
 A mirror.
 A way to explore everything I once tried to explain with logic alone.
 I’m drawn to symbolic, surreal pieces that ask big, human questions:

 What shapes our beliefs, our truth, our identities?